Tena Tena Camp

 Tena Tena is owned and run by Robin Pope Safaris who were among the first to operate safaris in this area.
 The camp is small and exclusive, set in the shade of a mahogany grove.
-The five large tents are beautifully furnished in rich colours and all look on to the waterhole which provides endless game viewing.
+The six large tents are beautifully furnished and all look on to the waterhole which provides endless game viewing.
 The decor of the camp is decidedly Middle Eastern, with Persian rugs, hand-dyed Indian cotton bedspreads and Bedouin-style cushions.
 Open bathrooms are made of woven bamboo and joined to the tents by a large grass archway.
 One side of the tent rolls up completely, allowing guests to relax in the privacy of their own veranda, positioned to incorporate stunning views of either the river or the waterhole.
 The thatched dining room and bar are the perfect place to watch the elephants, hippos and antelopes on the banks of the mighty Luangwa River.

 Children under the age of 12 years are not accepted at Tena Tena, as this is the minimum age for walking safaris.
 Children aged 12 to 16 years are able to walk if they are accompanied by a parent or guardian.
 As the camp is in a wildlife-dense area, children are asked to be with an adult at all times.